mcmundt/isc-gcp-pubsub/README.md

 ### Preparation

+1. This currently works with IRIS 2020.1 and greater

-1. Download the "deployment" folder from GitHub
+2. Download the "deployment" folder from GitHub

-2. Import the included ObjectScript classes from classes.xml in the "objectscript" subfolder into the namespace containing the interoperability production
+3. Import the included ObjectScript classes from classes.xml in the "objectscript" subfolder into the namespace containing the interoperability production

-3. Copy the included Java JAR files from the "jar" subfolder to the
+4. Copy the included Java JAR files from the "jar" subfolder to the
     server: GCPPubSub.jar and the libraries folder

 ###  Adding a Business Service to the Production